ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 .. _`OneLogin's SAML Python Toolkit`: https://github.com/onelogin/python-saml#settings

-climber uses the ``python-social-auth`` library when users log in through SAML.
+ascender uses the ``python-social-auth`` library when users log in through SAML.
 This library relies on the ``python-saml`` library to make available the settings for the next two optional fields, **SAML Service Provider Extra Configuration Data** and **SAML IDP to EXTRA_DATA Attribute Mapping**.

 15. The **SAML Service Provider Extra Configuration Data** field is equivalent to the ``SOCIAL_AUTH_SAML_SP_EXTRA`` in the API.
 Refer to the `python-saml library documentation`_ to learn about the valid service provider extra (``SP_EXTRA``) parameters.